timjones1/capstone1-web-scraping/README.md

 ### Scraping legal case information from bailii.org

 This is part one of a capstone project I completed during the Cambridge Spark bootcamp.
 The project was proposed by wavelength.law.
-I made use of a pretrained Spacy Named entity Recognition Model called Blackstone which has been trained on English legal texts to extract relevant
+I made use of Beautiful Soup to extract legal case information from the Bailii.org website.
+I also used a pretrained Spacy Named Entity Recognition Model called Blackstone, trained on English legal texts, to extract relevant sections and Acts from the legal cases.

 ### Installation of Software.